GianlucaFabiani/gianlucafabiani.github.io/_pages/cv.md

 * 1 for Transaction on machine learning research
 * 1 for Engineering with Computers (Springer)
 * 1 for Discover Computing (Springer)
+* 1 for Archives of Computational Methods in Engineering (Springer)
 * 1 for Mathematics (mdpi)
 * 1 for Modelling (mdpi)
 * 1 for Qeios